-A list of significant characters across Waterloo Road's seven season (so far) run.
+A list of significant characters across Waterloo Road's ten series run.

 open/close all folders